MAA-Contest-Tester/search/README.md

 ## Fetch Data

-Run `go run ./backend/main.go dump (output json)`.
-This will fetch the full dataset, which may sometimes fail because of network errors.

-You could also do `go run ./backend/main.go dump -C contests/(preference.json) (output json)`, which will only pick a specific set of contests to fetch.
+Run `go run ./backend/main.go dump -C contests/(preference.json) (output json)`, which will pick a specific set of contests to fetch.

 On the other hand, if you are not working with the scraper, you can always download it from the releases page.